 Temperature Protection

-The chip monitors its own temperature and turns off when it exceeds 135C.
+The chip monitors its temperature and turns off when it exceeds 135C.

 NTC Probe

-An additional 100K NTC thermistor can be connected to monitor the battery pack temperature.
+An external 100K NTC thermistor can be connected to monitor the battery pack temperature.

 • If no thermistor is used, NTC is pulled low via a 51K resistor.